High-rank subtensors of high-rank tensors: Partition rank subtensors in the finite fields case using projections and analytic rank

-Throughout this section and only in this section we assume that the field $\mathbb{F}$ is finite and prove Theorem \ref{Minors theorem} for the partition rank in this special case.
-Our main result will be the following.
+Throughout this section and only in this section we assume that the field $\mathbb{F}$ is finite.
+We will prove Theorem \ref{Subtensors theorem} for the partition rank in this special case, and our main result will be Theorem \ref{Partition rank subtensors for finite fields}.
+Although our upper bound on the function $G_{d,\pr}^{|\mathbb{F}|}$ there turns out to be independent of $|\mathbb{F}|$, we shall nonetheless keep the notation of this function in order to distinguish it from the function $G_{d, \pr}$ from Theorem \ref{Subtensors theorem}, where the finiteness of the field is not assumed.
+For $f_d,g_d: \mathbb{N} \rightarrow [0, \infty)$ two sequences of functions, we shall write $f_d = O_d(g_d)$ for the statement that for every $d \ge 2$ there exist quantities $C_d, L_d > 0$ (depending on $d$) such that $f_d(l) \le C_d g_d(l)$ for all $l \ge L_d$.